-How was your Monday?
+How is your Monday so far?
 Don’t answer yet.
 We’ll put a pin in that.

 When my kids get ready for school, I’m amazed how they move.
 If I could measure it, I’d bet glaciers move faster.
 And if I’m not standing over them reciting (shouting) the steps that each of them need to be doing at a given moment, they sag into motionless piles of DNA.